The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What other drugs will affect hydrocodone and ibuprofen?

 Some medicines can cause unwanted or dangerous effects when used with hydrocodone and ibuprofen.
 Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.

-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking hydrocodone and ibuprofen with a sleeping pill, other narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking hydrocodone and ibuprofen with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.